jpajukan/nlp-course/README.md

 TODO Pari lausetta yleistä settiä

-Ajo ohjeet
+TODO Ajo ohjeet kansiossa wiki

 ## Google Books Ngram WSD Algorithm

 Word sense disambiguation algorithm utilizing Google Books Ngram Viewer was created during this project.
 Algorithm utilizes Lesk-styled calculations to compare each possible word sense to its context while utilizing co-occurence information retreived from Google Books Ngram Viewer as a scoring system for each pair of words.

-Running instructions can be found TODO
+Running instructions and other data can be found at folder ngram.